 - 150 g all-purpose flour

 - 49 g milk or any milk alternative

 - In one bowl, combine all-purpose flour, sugar, salt, and baking powder.

 - Cut the unsalted butter into small cubes.
 Add into the dry ingredients.
 Use a pastry blender to cut in the butter.
 This process allows distributing the butter evenly onto the dry ingredients.
 If you don’t have a pastry blender, your hands or a fork will do the work too.
 You will end up with a bowl of powdery mixture.

 - Add in diced dried cranberries OR black sesame powder.
 Mix until combine.

 - In a small bowl, use 33g of the egg and combine with milk or any milk alternatives.
 Set the leftover egg aside.

 - Add the egg mixture into the flour mixture.
-Mix until soft dough is formed.
+Mix until a soft dough is formed.

-- Wrap the dough with a plastic wrap and put in the fridge for about 20 minutes.
+- Wrap the dough with plastic wrap and put it in the fridge for about 20 minutes.